daveRendon/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     Stop the debugger by pressing the red "stop" square, and open the run configuration you created earlier.
 Click the "Environment" tab.
-This section defines key/value pairs that will be passed into enviromment variables whenever the debugger is launched.
+This section defines key/value pairs that will be passed into environment variables whenever the debugger is launched.
 Add an entry for `INCIDENT_API_URL` and set the value to the ASP.NET WebAPI that we earlier loaded into the browser (and captured in notepad).
 It should look like this: `http://incidentapib6prykosg3fjk.azurewebsites.net/`, but with your own website name.
 Click OK to save the